November 24, 2013 •

 - Rio 2, 2014.
 We enjoyed it but we are partial to cute birds.

 - ⇒ The Peanuts Movie, 2015.
 Well with reviews like this, maybe it is worth watching.

 Ice Age: Collision Course.
 Uggh.
 Stop diluting the medium of computer animation and justifying the adults' eye-rolling, sem-legit dismissal of this schlock.
 How do these execs sleep at night?
 (Oh, right, on giant pillows of money.)

-- ⇒ Ferdinand, 2017.
-Perhaps actually worth seeing even if the premise is a book with like ten pages.
+- Ferdinand, 2017.
+Worth seeing even if the premise is a book with like ten pages.

 - The Triplets of Belleville, 2003.
 Creepy, near-wordless story telling.
 Amazing.
 Well worth watching at least once.

 - ⇒ Cloudy with a Chance of Meatballs, 2009.
 Critics think it wasn't terrible.
 Perhaps worth watching.
 I loved the book.